 - by Catherine

-- Last Updated: 2020-05-19
+- Last Updated: 2023-09-26

 Cultural Relics Related to Princess Wencheng

 Specially built for Princess Wencheng, Potala Palace has a total of 1000 rooms and is magnificent.
 After two expansions in later generations, the present scale was formed.
 It is in the preservation of a large number of the rich content of the murals.
-These murals have sophisticated composition, lifelike characters, and bright colors.
+These murals have sophisticated compositions, lifelike characters, and bright colors.
 Among them, including the scene of the difficulties and dangers Princess Wencheng encountered along the way to Tibet, as well as the scene of a warm welcome when she arrived in Lhasa.
 Princess Wencheng presided over the construction of Ramoche Temple and Jokhang Temple.
 It is said the willow trees outside the Jokhang Temple were planted by Princess Wencheng, which has become the famous Tang willow of later generations.
 The statue of Buddha brought by Princess Wencheng is still enshrined in Jokhang Temple and worshipped by the Tibetan people and all the Buddhist pilgrims all over the world.
 Today, in the Potala Palace and Jokhang Temple of Lhasa, there are also statues of Princess Wencheng, which are very exquisite and vivid.
 By the Lhasa River at night, "Princess Wencheng" large-scale live play tells the story of this interracial matrimony for peace-making.

 Songtsan Gambo is a hero in Tibetan history.
 He unified Tibet and established the Tubo kingdom.
-From 634 A.D., Songtsan Gambo repeatedly asked for peace and marriage with the Han Dynasty.
-Till 640 A.D., Tang Taizong, the king of Tang Dynasty, responded to the requirement and finally agreed to marry Princess Wencheng to him, the daughter of Tang clan relatives.
+From 634 A.D., Songtsan Gambo repeatedly asked for peace and marriage with the Tang Dynasty.
+Till 640 A.D., Tang Taizong, the king of the Tang Dynasty, responded to the requirement and finally agreed to marry Princess Wencheng to him, the daughter of Tang clan relatives.
 Songtsan Gambo's long-held wish for many years was realized.
 He was very happy and led his army to Baihai (today's Maduo county in Qinghai province) to welcome Princess Wencheng in person and return to Lhasa with her.
 After that, he built Potala Palace for the princess to live in.

 Bridging the Different Cultures

-Princess Wencheng's entry into Tibet not only consolidated the western border defense of the Tang Dynasty but also greatly strengthen the ties between the Tang Dynasty and the Tubo Kingdom.
-Songtsan Gambo was so enamored of the Central Plain's culture.
+Princess Wencheng's entry into Tibet not only consolidated the western border defense of the Tang Dynasty but also greatly strengthened the ties between the Tang Dynasty and the Tubo Kingdom.
+Songtsan Gambo was enamored of the Central Plain's culture.
 He took off his felt coat and changed to wear silk, and sent the children of Tubo nobles to Chang'an to study Chinese culture.
 After Songtsan Gambo married Princess Wencheng, in later more than 200 years, there were few wars between Tubo and Tang Dynasty, and contacts between the two countries were very close.

 Zhangzhung: The Ancient Tibetan Kingdom and Culture

-Zhangzhung(also Shangshung) is the kingdom and ancient culture of western and northwestern Tibet.
-Zhangzhung culture predates the Tibetan Buddhist culture in Tibet and is the source of all Tibetan culture.
+Zhangzhung is the kingdom and ancient culture of Tibet.
+Zhangzhung culture predates the Tibetan Buddhist culture and is the source of all Tibetan culture.

-Mani Stone is a unique scene on the Qinghai Tibet Plateau.
-It's the spiritual evidence with an extraordinary cultural atmosphere and deep religious connotation.
-It carries the Pilgrims' wishes, and gradually forms Mani stone mound and Mani stone Wall.
+Mani Stone is spiritual evidence with a profound religious connotation.
+It carries the pilgrims' wishes and gradually forms a mound and Wall.